Yoshinoya Irokuen

 Yoshinoya Irokuen (Japanese: よしのや依緑園) is a traditional Japanese ryokan (inn) established in 1192, the second oldest (after Shirasagiyu Tawaraya) in Yamanaka Onsen town, part of Kaga city in Ishikawa Prefecture, Japan.

 Yamanaka Onsen is a well-known hot spring in the Kakusenkei valley surrounded by mountains, with a long history and folk culture.
-Local baths contains calcium-sodium sulfate water and can help with diseases:
+Local baths contain calcium-sodium sulfate water and purportedly can help with numerous diseases.